Lyme Disease in Dogs (and Their Humans!)

 How can I prevent Lyme disease?

-When you go hiking with your dog, avoid thickly wooded or bushy areas.
+When you go hiking with your dog, avoid thickly wooded, areas of tall grass or bushy areas.
 Stick to marked trails, especially in parts of the country where ticks are endemic.

 After an outdoor excursion, thoroughly check your pet for any ticks!
-Wear a pair of thick gloves and long sleeves to avoid being bit yourself.
-Ticks can be as small as a pinhead, so use a flashlight for best results.
-If you find a tick, remove it immediately using a pair of tweezer.
+Wear a pair of thick gloves, long sleeves and long pants to avoid being bit yourself.
+Ticks can be as small as a pinhead when they are young, so use a flashlight for best results.
+If you find a tick, remove it immediately using a pair of tweezers.
 Avoid crushing the tick or partially removing it – bacteria can enter the skin through any open wound or cut.

-Over-the-counter tick control medications are widely available, either in collar or a vaccine for Lyme disease is also available.
+Over-the-counter tick control medications and collars are widely available, and a vaccine for Lyme disease is also available.
 If you live in an area where ticks are endemic and spend tons of time outdoors, consider vaccinating your pet!
-Talk to your vet about the Lyme disease vaccine.
+Talk to your veterinarian about prescription tick preventives and the Lyme disease vaccine to see which is best for your dog.

 How much does Lyme disease cost to treat?

 The price of antibiotics for pets and humans has been increasing in recent years – a two-week dose of doxycycline can cost $400 in some areas.
-Ask your vet if they use a compounding pharmacy, which can reduce costs majorly.
+Ask your veterinarian if they use a compounding pharmacy, which can help manage cost.

 Blood tests usually run around $80, depending on the methods used.
-Pet parents also must pay the vet exam fee, which is $40 to $50 and not covered by pet insurance.
+Pet parents also must pay the veterinary exam fee, which is $40 to $100+, depending on your location.
 However, a pup diagnosed with Lyme is looking at hospitalization and chronic condition treatment.
 For example, Sean’s claims for Paisley included emergency treatment, hospitalization, and ongoing medications totaling $6,969, of which he’s been reimbursed $6,004 (90% reimbursement rate; $250 deductible).